ZhengZhiGeorge/SpatialNotes/Readme.md

 # Spatial Notes

 Synthesize spatial audio music from midi file, with different notes sounding like from different directions.
+You can easily experience spatial music with you headphones on.
+Try the example and enjoy it.

 ## Dependency